raspberrypi/libcamera/Documentation/guides/ipa.rst

 of some event, such as request data is ready, and *must not* be used to drive the camera pipeline from the IPA.

-The event interface must be named as IPA{pipeline_name}EventInterface.
+The event interface must be named as IPA{interface_name}EventInterface.

 Functions defined in the event interface are implicitly asynchronous.
 Thus they cannot return any value.
 Specifying the [async] tag is not